danamlewis/analysis_tools/README.md

 ### Example output:
 ![Example CSV output of TIR for multiple users](/bin/examples/example_outputTIR.png)

-## Tool 4: howmuchdata.sh
+## Tool 4: howmuchBGdata.sh (See OpenHumansDataTools)

-Note: this script is sitting in OH Data Tools, but leaving the notes here because they are not finished/tested.

-https://github.com/danamlewis/OpenHumansDataTools/blob/master/bin/howmuchdata.sh <-- pull the date ranges of OH data, output into CSV so you can analyze how much looping time someone has.
+See https://github.com/danamlewis/OpenHumansDataTools/blob/master/README.md#tool-5-assess-amount-of-looping-data for more details on this script to assess amount of BG data, and a companion script for assessing looping time.

-## Tool 5: outcomes.sh
+## Tool 5: outcomes.sh (See OpenHumansDataTools)

-Note: this script is sitting in OH Data Tools, but leaving the notes here because they are not finished/tested.

-https://github.com/danamlewis/OpenHumansDataTools/blob/master/bin/outcomes.sh <-- script to analyze data range of entries & device status data; calculates % TIR and Readings in range plus average glucose for the entries data where people are looping.
+See https://github.com/danamlewis/OpenHumansDataTools/blob/master/README.md#tool-6-outcomes, for this script to analyze data range of entries & device status data; calculates % TIR and Readings in range plus average glucose for the entries data where people are looping.
 (Aka, this analyzes the post-looping outcomes).